boltgolt/howdy/README.md

 Any python errors get logged directly into the console and should indicate what went wrong.
 If authentication still fails but no errors are printed you could take a look at the last lines in `/var/log/auth.log` to see if anything has been reported there.

 If you encounter an error that hasn't been reported yet, don't be afraid to open a new issue.

-### Uninstalling

-There is an uninstaller available, run `sudo python3 /lib/security/howdy/uninstall.py` to remove Howdy from your system.

 ### A note on security